Ball Screws

 Metric Ball Screws

-Designed according to metric system measurements as opposed to the American system of measurements.
+Designed using the metric system, as opposed to the American system of measurements.

 Miniature Ball Screws